ladiesoflandsat/LOLManuscriptMonday/README.md

 Manuscript Monday is a weekly Twitter and LinkedIn series featuring recently published, cutting-edge research led by underrepresented scientists in the field of remote sensing.

 Manuscript Monday was founded by [Morgan Crowley](https://twitter.com/MorganAHCrowley), and over the years has received contributions from Flávia de Souza Mendes, Michelle Stuhlmacher, Agnieszka Faulkner, Sheryl Rose Reyes, and Matilda Anokye.
-Currently in November 2022, Morgan, Flávia, Sheryl, and Matilda are the main contributors.
+Currently in September 2023, Flávia and Sheryl are the main contributors.

 <p align="center">
   <img width="300" height="300" src="lol.jpg?w=300&h=300">